dcaffer07/Arduino.cc-review-E2/README.md

 ## Photoresistor

 #### Description:
-> Your task is to develop a night light that automatically comes on when it gets dark.
+> The task is to develop a night light that automatically comes on when it gets dark.
 Or in other words, when you cut of the photoresistors light source, an LED should turn on.
 Here we want to incorporate new, and more complex functions into our coding knowledge to further our overall knowledge and understanding of how things opporate.
 Also because it's gonna be fun!!!!

 #### Wiring